Skip to content

 Solution

-Installing the touch screen drivers and rebooting the computer should resolve the issue.
-Kahler Automation uses DYNICS machines in their current TSA panels; drivers can be found on this DYNICS support page: https://support.dynics.com/hc/299692258/57/drivers-download?category_id=11
+Uninstalling the touch screen drivers application eGalaxTouch and rebooting the computer should resolve the issue.

 Still Need Help?